This information was updated on 16th March 2021

 Find out how we are supporting your research and independent study.
 You can get help from specialists in learning and academic skills support, including research and referencing, academic writing, maths/statistics and digital skills via online tutorials, drop-ins, live chat and online workshops.
 Additional study help is available through Studiosity 24/7 and LinkedIn Learning provides access to online courses and videos.

-Our spaces are open for essential access only, for students on specified early-return courses returning to campus for face-to-face teaching from 11 January, students who remained in their term time halls of residence, and students who would otherwise face hardship (e.g. no access to IT at home).
+Our spaces are open for essential access only, for students on specified early-return courses returning to campus for face-to-face teaching from 11 January and March 6th, students who remained in their term time halls of residence, and students who would otherwise face hardship (e.g. no access to IT at home).
 In all cases you should only utilise campus resources when you have to, in order to reduce footfall on campus.

 Kimberlin Library and the Eric Wood Learning Zone are open 7 days a week.
 Check our opening hours before you visit.
 Our opening hours are subject to change, based on staff availability and government guidelines.
 The Law Library and Greenhouse remain closed.